This page contains affiliate links. Please read our disclosure for more info.

 The Narima Resort is a pretty collection of traditional bungalows dotted along the shoreline fringed by a lush rainforest in southwestern Koh Lanta.

 This ‘eco-chic’ resort is ideally located not far from the Koh Lanta National Marine Park on the southern tip of the island, and it’s easily accessed by road from Saladan Pier where you’ll arrive from Phuket or Krabi.

-We loved the three-tiered infinity pool that overlooked the private beach, complete with jacuzzi whirlpool tub and children’s pool, as well as the beautiful carved wooden furniture in the open air restaurant (they do amazing Massaman curries!).
+We loved the three-tiered infinity pool that overlooked the private beach, complete with a jacuzzi whirlpool tub and children’s pool, as well as the beautiful carved wooden furniture in the open-air restaurant (they do amazing Massaman curries!).